April 27, 2026 By Liz Hunt

 Traditional loans are among the most popular choices for small business owners.
-However, when you consider the number of loan options available, it’s often hard to determine what a traditional loan is and if it's the right choice for your business.
+However, when you consider the number of loan options available, it may be hard to determine what a traditional loan is and if it's the right choice for your business.
 Understanding the basics about traditional loans, including their potential pros and cons, allows you to make the right choice for your company.

 What is considered a traditional loan?

-- Bank term loans - These loans are any small business funding options that banks offer and you repay in monthly installments.
-They are among the most sought-after types of small business financing.
-You can obtain them from big-name national banks, local credit unions, and other types of financial institutions.
-They typically require less paperwork and collateral than SBA loans, and you can use them for a broad set of business needs.
-Since they have fixed interest rates, borrowers don’t have to worry about their monthly payments going up based on Federal Reserve decisions.
-SmartBiz Bank® works with countless business owners each year to offer them the bank term loans they need for their companies.
+• Bank term loans: Bank term loans are small business funding options that the borrower repays in monthly installments.
+You may obtain them from big-name national banks, local credit unions, and other types of financial institutions.
+They may require less paperwork and collateral than SBA loans, and they can be used for a wide range of business needs.
+Bank term loans have fixed interest rates, which means that borrowers don’t have to worry about monthly repayment amounts increasing.

-- SBA 504 loans - You may qualify for these loans if your funding use aligns with the goals of your local community development corporation (CDC).
-Often, these loans help borrowers obtain long-term financing to purchase large equipment or real estate.
-Their benefits are similar to those of SBA 7(a) loans.
+• SBA 504 loans: The benefits of SBA 504 loans are similar to those provided by SBA 7(a) loans.
+You may qualify for this type of loan if your funding use aligns with the goals of your local community development corporation (CDC).
+These loans may help business owners obtain long-term financing to purchase real estate or large equipment.

-- SBA microloans - These loans are traditionally available to new or very small businesses.
-Their loan amounts are at most $50,000, which you can use for working capital, fixtures, furniture, inventory, supplies, machinery, or equipment.
-They’re one of the very few government-backed long-term business loans for those who may have issues with their credit.
+• SBA microloans: These loans are traditionally available to new or very small businesses.
+The amounts are capped at $50,000, which you may be able to use for working capital, fixtures, furniture, inventory, supplies, machinery, or equipment.
+They are one of the very few government-backed long-term business loans for those who may have issues with their credit.

 Lower interest rates